Financial Aid Information for Graduate Students

 Please expand the sections below that are relevant to your applicant status to learn more about financial aid options available to you.
 You can review the tuition, fees, and expenses for your program on this page.

-In addition to Tisch scholarships awarded by the department, U.S. Citizens and eligible non-citizens may be considered for federal financial aid.
-Applicants must complete and submit the Free Application for Federal Student Aid (FAFSA).
-This form is available at on the FAFSA website.
+Applicants must complete and submit the Free Application for Federal Student Aid (FAFSA) to apply for federal loans.
 Please submit as soon as possible and indicate that your data is to be sent to New York University, code number 002785.

-International students are not eligible for federal financial aid.
+International students are not eligible for federal loans.

 Doctoral students

-The Corrigan Fellowship Program provides multi-year full funding support to TSOA doctoral students.
+The Corrigan Fellowship Program provides multi-year full funding support to all Cinema Studies and Performance Studies PhD students.
 The minimum Corrigan doctoral support package includes:

 1. A four- or five-year award term.